corda/corda/docs/source/api-testing.rst

    .. sourcecode:: kotlin

         val network = MockNetwork(
-                // A list of packages to be scanned for CorDapps to register.
-Any flows or corda services within these
+                // A list of packages to scan.
+Any contracts, flows and Corda services within these
                 // packages will be automatically available to any nodes within the mock network cordappPackages = listOf("my.cordapp.package", "my.other.cordapp.package"),
                 // If true then each node will be run in its own thread.
 This can result in race conditions in your